 A person will have the right to rent in the UK provided they are in the country lawfully, in accordance with immigration laws.

 Prospective tenants still need to be checked even if they are not named on the tenancy.

-Original documents will be required to prove a tenant’s right to be in the UK, such as ID cards or passports.
+Original documents are required to prove a tenant’s right to be in the UK, such as ID cards or a passport.

 Since 2007, landlords have been legally obliged to protect tenancy deposits in a government-approved deposit protection scheme.